Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ## 🧭 What this is
 **AITL (Architecture for Integrated Technology Logic)** is a
 **physical-first engineering archive** that integrates
-physics, devices, control, and intelligence
+devices, control, and intelligence
-into a **single, explainable causal architecture**.
+through a **single causal structure**.

-Rather than collecting isolated techniques or algorithms,
+Rather than collecting isolated techniques,
-this portal focuses on **why systems can be designed the way they are**,
+this portal focuses on **why systems can be designed the way they are**
-by organizing engineering knowledge as **causal relationships**
+by organizing engineering knowledge as causal relationships.
-from physical behavior to design decisions.

 ---

 ## 👤 Who this is for
 - **Engineers in semiconductors, MEMS, control, and AI**
-- Those who care about **why systems behave as they do**, not just implementation details
+- Those who care about **why systems behave as they do**, not just implementation
-- People interested in **design-oriented, cross-domain engineering thinking**
+- People interested in **design-oriented, cross-domain thinking**

 ---